deep-stack/snowballtools-base/README.md

   # 754cca7b4b729a99d156913aea95366411d072856666e95ba09ef6c664357d81
   ```

-- Get the rest and GQL endpoint of laconicd and set it to `registryConfig.restEndpoint` and `registryConfig.gqlEndpoint` in backend [config file](packages/backend/environments/local.toml)
+- Get the REST and GQL endpoint ports of Laconicd and replace the ports for `registryConfig.restEndpoint` and `registryConfig.gqlEndpoint` in backend [config file](packages/backend/environments/local.toml)

   ```bash
   # For registryConfig.restEndpoint